justUmen/PopUpLearn/README.md

 # Configuration

-.pul files should store their own specific configurations, but the configuration lines must starts with `#!#`, example :
+.pul files can store their own specific configurations, but the configuration lines must starts with `#!#`, example :

     #!#LANGUAGE_1=fr
     #!#LANGUAGE_2=fr
     #!#TYPE=BUTTON
     #!#LOOP_QUIZ=3

+If no configurations is given, it will use the default.

 # Usage